The Historical Highland House Museum

 What is the Highland House Museum?

-highland house museum The Highland House, a historic hotel built on the Highlands in 1907, is one of Truro’s most well-known landmarks.
+Highland House Museum The Highland House, a historic hotel built on the Highlands in 1907, is one of Truro’s most well-known landmarks.
 Located within it is a museum dedicated to exploring the lives of the people living on the outer Cape in and around the early 1900s.

 The museum has several different permanent exhibits that include learning about the indigenous people who lived on the Cape before the Europeans landed, the life of the colonists when they did arrive, and even an art gallery showcasing the natural beauty of the area.